auth: use the RSA private key from the previous level

 A little bit of Theory

-shows line-by-line differences between two files.
-With unified format (-u
+diffshows line-by-line differences between two files.
+With unified format (-u), new lines are prefixed with+.-

 Further reading: